 Cherry Kearton (1871 - 1940) was born in Yorkshire, England and was one of the world's earliest wildlife photographers and writers.
 He published the first photographically illustrated bird book in the world and was one of the first naturalists to use a telephoto lens.
 In 1903, he took the first motion pictures of a wild bird and pioneered aerial photography.
 In Africa, he flew in the first aeroplane to appear there and showed East Africa the first film of its own fauna.
 Kearton made the authorised cinematic record of the Roosevelt safari released in 1910 as 'With Roosevelt in Africa'.

-Through Central Africa From East To West by Cherry Kearton and J Barnes (1915) includes the personal story of their year long photographic safari through East Africa, Uganda and the Congo and the impressive collection of photographs that resulted.
+Through Central Africa From East To West by Cherry Kearton and James Barnes (1915) includes the personal story of their year long photographic safari through East Africa, Uganda and the Congo and the impressive collection of photographs that resulted.
 Their purpose was to gather photos of animals in their natural settings and not to include any images of dead animal trophies.
 All of their photos of native life would aim towards being unstaged and truthful.
 The book successfully achieves the intentions of its creators in recording their fascinating adventures through the course of a year in Africa and in displaying an outstanding collection of revealing photos.
+Free eBook

-In The Land Of The Lion by Cherry Kearton (1929) Includes photographs of the lion, elephant, rhinoceros, hippopotamus, buffalo, crocodile, giraffe, apes and monkeys, leopard and cheetah, snakes, warthog and forest pig, birds, hyena and jackal, antelopes, gazelles, zebra, white ant, mongoose and rock rabbit, wildebeest, kongoni, jumping hare, aardvark, serval cat, porcupine, potto, scaly anteater, chameleon, praying mantis, monitor, iguana and locust.
+In The Land Of The Lion by Cherry Kearton (1929) includes photographs of the lion, elephant, rhinoceros, hippopotamus, buffalo, crocodile, giraffe, apes and monkeys, leopard and cheetah, snakes, warthog and forest pig, birds, hyena and jackal, antelopes, gazelles, zebra, white ant, mongoose and rock rabbit, wildebeest, kongoni, jumping hare, aardvark, serval cat, porcupine, potto, scaly anteater, chameleon, praying mantis, monitor, iguana and locust.

 My Dog Simba: The Adventures Of A Fox-Terrier Who Fought A Lion In Africa by Cherry Kearton (1926) details his travels in Africa, on expeditions and then with the dog in the War.

-Cherry Kearton`s Travels by Cherry Kearton (1941) is an account of Kearton's travels around Africa taking photographs of the wildlife, published after his death.
+Cherry Kearton's Travels by Cherry Kearton (1941) is an account of Kearton's travels around Africa taking photographs of the wildlife, published after his death.

 Wild Life Across The World by Cherry Kearton (1913) with the introduction by Theodore Roosevelt, "His feats in photographing great and dangerous game, and especially in taking moving pictures of these animals, have not been paralleled.
-I have long followed the extraordinary work in photographing English birds; and on my invitation [the Kearton brothers] gave an exhibition of their work in the White House.
+I have long followed the extraordinary work in photographing English birds; and on my invitation (the Kearton brothers) gave an exhibition of their work in the White House.
 Later, I met Mr Cherry Kearton in Africa, and there saw him at work.
 One of the prime qualities of Mr Kearton's work is its absolute trustworthiness.
 His work is of first rate scientific importance".

 Photographing Wild Life Across The World by Cherry Kearton (1923) is the updated version of the 1913 'Wild Life Across The World' with new material from Kearton's subsequent adventures added.
 The author photographed wild animals in Borneo, East Africa, South Africa and the Congo, India, Canada and the American Rockies.
+Free eBook

 The Lion's Roar by Cherry Kearton (1934)